Salute the Badge: CSI Texarkana Texas PD

 Spencer Price gave up 10 years of accrued service with the Texarkana, Texas Police Department to become one.

 The two have 54 years of combined law enforcement experience.
-29 in CSI.
-In their careers they’ve processed thousands of crime scenes.
+Twenty-nine in CSI.
+In their careers, they’ve processed thousands of crime scenes.

 “We’ll hear what witnesses tell us.
 We’ll hear what suspects tell us,” said Price.
 “We try to prove or disprove their stories.”